A light filled

 The brief also included five bedrooms, a formal drawing room, a relaxed family area, a playroom for the children, a working study for each of the parents and a staff flat.

-Wise investment comes through good design and McLean Quinlan has produced another exemplary London home
+Wise investment comes through good design and McLean Quinlan has produced another exemplary London home.

 The exterior landscape was integral to the concept both functionally and aesthetically and a grove of delicate leafed, white trunked birch trees was planted immediately outside the house at the back, to provide summer shade for the drawing room and a sculptural simplicity outside the family room below.